apache/airflow/docs/apache-airflow/best-practices.rst

   debugged.
 See :ref:`best_practices/dynamic_dag_generation` on how to create multiple DAGs with similar code.

-Testing a DAG
+Testing a Dag
 ^^^^^^^^^^^^^

 Airflow users should treat DAGs as production level code, and DAGs should have various associated tests to ensure that they produce expected results.
-You can write a wide variety of tests for a DAG.
+You can write a wide variety of tests for a Dag.
 Let's take a look at some of them.

 .. _best_practices/dag_loader_test:

-DAG Loader Test
+Dag Loader Test
 ---------------

-This test should ensure that your DAG does not contain a piece of code that raises error while loading.
+This test should ensure that your Dag does not contain a piece of code that raises error while loading.
 No additional code needs to be written by the user to run this test.

 .. code-block:: bash

      python your-dag-file.py

-Running the above command without any error ensures your DAG does not contain any uninstalled dependency, syntax errors, etc. Make sure that you load your DAG in an environment that corresponds to your scheduler environment - with the same dependencies, environment variables, common code referred from the DAG.
+Running the above command without any error ensures your Dag does not contain any uninstalled dependency, syntax errors, etc. Make sure that you load your Dag in an environment that corresponds to your scheduler environment - with the same dependencies, environment variables, common code referred from the Dag.

-This is also a great way to check if your DAG loads faster after an optimization, if you want to attempt to optimize DAG loading time.
-Simply run the DAG and measure the time it takes, but again you have to make sure your DAG runs with the same dependencies, environment variables, common code.
+This is also a great way to check if your Dag loads faster after an optimization, if you want to attempt to optimize Dag loading time.
+Simply run the Dag and measure the time it takes, but again you have to make sure your Dag runs with the same dependencies, environment variables, common code.

 There are many ways to measure the time of processing, one of them in Linux environment is to use built-in ``time`` command.
 Make sure to run it several times in succession to account for